Skip to main content

 The Short Answer

-Spend the laptop first: the MacBook Air M5 ($1,099) anchors the $1,500 and Tom's Guide names it the 2026 college pick.
-The remaining ~$400 has a priority order.
-By our DGH Cost-per-Year-of-Use score the Belkin BSV804 strip ($59) is the cheapest layer per year (9.4), then the Keychron K2 Pro, then the Sony XM6.
+Spend the laptop first: the MacBook Air M5 ($1,099) anchors the $1,500, and Tom's Guide names it the 2026 college pick.
+The remaining $400 follows a priority order set by our DGH Cost-per-Year-of-Use Score, which ranks the Belkin BSV804 strip ($59) cheapest per year, ahead of the Keychron K2 Pro and Sony XM6.

 Head-to-Head: Cost-Per-Year, Longevity, Payoff, Fit, and Setup